-I believe the best view to capture the fountain is with Drayton Street to your left and Whitaker Street on your right.
-E Park Ave will be North of you and W Gaston St. behind you.
+I believe the best view to capture the fountain is with Drayton Street to your left and Whitaker Street to your right.
+E Park Ave will be North of you, and W Gaston St. behind you.

 Address: Forsyth Park, 2 W Gaston St, Savannah, GA 31401 – to get closest to the entrance I spoke about above, look for the intersection of E Gaston Street and Bull Street.

 Since you are already at Forsyth Park, you might as well grab a photo next to the Mansion at Forsyth Park Kessler Collection Hotel.

 It is a stunning piece of architecture that is often photographed, however, if you are running short on time, you could skip this one.

 Address: 700 Drayton St, Savannah, GA 31401

 Another top photography spot you will not want to miss is the Savannah Riverfront.
 There are a few Instagrammable places located on and around the Savannah Riverfront, but one of the most famous is with the Georgia Queen Paddle Riverboat.